Which savings account is right for me?

 Flexibility

-With savings accounts you can choose the access to your money.
-With some you can take out cash at any time without penalties, making them ideal for short-term goals or an emergency fund to cover unexpected bills.
+With savings accounts you get a choice about the access to your money.
+With some, you can take out cash at any time without penalties, making them ideal for short-term goals or an emergency fund to cover unexpected bills.
 Others can require notice or that you leave your money there for a fixed term.

 Some ISAs do offer you flexibility to withdraw and pay back your money in the same tax year, but you’ll be limited by the £20,000 ISA allowance.